Girl's Day Everyday 5

 Girl's Day Everyday #5 is the sixth extended play promoted as (seventh) by South Korean girl group Girl's Day.
 It was released by Dream Tea Entertainment and distributed by Loen Entertainment on March 27, 2017.
 "I'll Be Yours" was released as the title track from the EP, and was used to promote on several South Korean music programs, including Music Bank and Inkigayo.
 A music video for the title track was also released on March 27.

-It was the last album the group would release under Dream T Entertainment as the group to go on a indefinite hiatus.
+It was the last album the group would release under Dream T Entertainment as the group to go on an indefinite hiatus.

 Background and release

 The EP was released on March 27, 2017, at noon KST through several South Korean music portals, including Melon, and iTunes for the global market.

 Promotion

 Girl's Day held their first comeback stage on SBS MTV's The Show on March 28, 2017, performing "Love Again" and title track "I'll Be Yours".
 They continued on MBC Music's Show Champion on March 29, Mnet's M Countdown on March 30, KBS's Music Bank on March 31, MBC's Show!
 Music Core on April 1 and SBS's Inkigayo on April 2.